-Both Vladimir, Rudolf, Ernst Alexander, Grand Duke of Nizhniy Novgorod and my grandmother Johanna’s father, Baron Daniel Louis Goldman-Heimers were great friends and active supporters of Count Sergei Witte and worked with him and his reform plans.
+Both Vladimir, Rudolf, Ernst Alexander, Grand Duke of Nizhniy Novgorod, and my grandmother Johanna’s father, Baron Daniel Louis Goldman-Heimers, were great friends and active supporters of Count Sergei Witte and worked with him and his reform plans.
 Baron Daniel Louis Goldman-Heimers was a Jewish banker who was owed vast amounts of money by the Imperial government and the ultra-conservative Russian landed aristocracy.

-During their Christmas vacation in 1911, when they visited their parents in Moscow, the Russian legal case that went back to their participation and financing of the assassination of Vyacheslav von Plehve had been taken up again by the Russian prosecutors, The two were several times interrogated but only held for a few days.
-It was said – and Johanna wrote that later in her diaries – that one of the prosecutors and interrogators, Gustave von Helder was of German origin and had considerable sympathy for young intellectuals attempting to improve the life of the poor working class.
+During their Christmas vacation in 1911, when they visited their parents in Moscow, the Russian legal case that went back to their participation and financing of the assassination of Vyacheslav von Plehve had been taken up again by the Russian prosecutors.
+The two were several times interrogated but only held for a few days.
+It was said – and Johanna wrote that later in her diaries – that one of the prosecutors and interrogators, Gustave von Helder was of German origin and had considerable sympathy for young intellectuals attempting to improve the lives of the poor working class.
 That prosecutor signed their release order, and they could return to Switzerland.
-Several decades later, my mother and aunt, Nadia found out that Gustave von Helder’s uncle had been tortured and hanged by von Plehve’s secret police.
+Several decades later, my mother and aunt, Nadia, found out that Gustave von Helder’s uncle had been tortured and hanged by von Plehve’s secret police.

-In March 1911 Stolypin resigned as Chairman of the Council of Ministers because he could not find any consensus in the Russian Parliament, the Duma.
-Stolypin himself became the victim of an assassination at the Opera in Kiev in September of 1911.
+In March 1911, Stolypin resigned as Chairman of the Council of Ministers because he could not find any consensus in the Russian Parliament, the Duma.
+Stolypin himself became the victim of an assassination at the Opera in Kyiv in September of 1911.
 The assassin, the 24-year-old socialist Jewish student Dmitry Grigoriyevich Bogrov, was captured and hanged.
 It was later said that extreme right-wing elements had opposed Stolypin’s agrarian reforms and had planned and financed the assassination.
 That argument was supported by the fact that Czar Nicholas II, who was present in the theater during the murder, stopped all further investigations.